How does stress effect your dog, and what can you do to manage it?

 PetArk’s Calm formula assists in the maintenance of normal muscle and nerve function and contains a range of nutrients that have a role in assisting the transmission of nerve impulses.
 A daily dose of this beautifully balanced blend of B vitamins, essential minerals, chamomile, hops, passionflower and tryptophan (the natural serotonin-promoting amino acid found in turkey) can support learning, attentiveness and happiness and provide relief from separation anxiety, anxiety-based mis-behaviour and OCD behaviour.
 PetArk’s Calm powder is an amazing natural remedy for the natural stresses of dog-life (of which bull terriers, and their wonderfully unique minds, can be particularly prone).

-I add 1/4 tsp of Calm powder to Lulu’s evening meal and on days when she’ll be traveling, be left on her own, or be around other dogs, she gets 1/4 tsp in the morning with her breakfast too.
+On days when she’ll be traveling, visiting the vet, left on her own, or have to deal with any other potentially stressful situation, I’ll add 1/4 tsp to her meal.
 PetArk’s Calm power is safe (and beneficial) for long-term use.
 After using this amazing blend for almost 2 years I wouldn’t ever want to be without it.
 Lulu is relaxed, attentive, responsive, unfazed by events and situations that would previously find her anxious, she rarely displays OCD behaviours (like licking), exudes happiness and plays with a cheeky joyfulness (rather than the over-excited frenetic play bull terriers often exhibit as a channel for anxiety).
-This supplement has unequivocally changed her life for the better.

 The Calm powder is available online in Australia directly from Pet Ark HERE.
 One tin lasts a VERY long time – for us it lasts almost a whole year.